wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/introduction.md

 - Learn the basic tenants of successful service adoption
 - Supplement your existing technical or organizational change knowledge
 - Validate your knowledge with an industry recognized certification
-- Audit this course to understand if this topic is of interest to you
 - Expand your career options with service adoption skills
-- Find a community of people that are both knowledgeable and interested in this topic

-## Pre-course survey
-Help us expand our knowledge of the people seeking skills about service adoption by completing an optional pre-course survey.
-These questions don't count toward this training.
-They are informational only - the only people who see your answers are the authors who created this content.

 ## Read before proceeding - our assumptions

 We use certain examples and data points during this training.
 This helps standardize the knowledge check questions and provides you a successful learning experience.
 These are our assumptions:

-1. Your project is to implement Microsoft Teams.
+- Your project is to implement Microsoft Teams.
 Implementing Microsoft Teams, as a project, has the required complexity to demonstrate the service adoption framework.
 Moving to Microsoft Teams is also top of mind for many organizations, making the training a relevant asset for your own career growth.
-2. Your organization has five regional offices:
+- Your organization has five regional offices:
    - 3 in the United States: Los Angeles, Chicago, and New York
    - 1 in London, England
    - 1 in Mexico City, Mexico
-3. Your company, called "Contoso," has 3,500 employees, is privately held, and has been in business for over 15 years.
+- Your company, called "Contoso," has 3,500 employees, is privately held, and has been in business for over 15 years.
-4. You support sales staff, who are regionally located, work from home (instead of on your corporate campus) and at customer sites.
+- You support sales staff, who are regionally located, work from home (instead of on your corporate campus) and at customer sites.
-5. Contoso produces a product and delivers services that support that product.
+- Contoso produces a product and delivers services that support that product.
 Recently your company has been under competitive pressure from new start-ups that threaten your hold on your market share.
-6. Your company uses Microsoft technology but has many other types of software and services from a variety of vendors.
+- Your company uses Microsoft technology but has many other types of software and services from a variety of vendors.
 This includes consumer applications like What's App or simple SMS texting, commonly referred to as "shadow IT."
 This is especially common with your remote sales staff.
-7. You don't have a large IT or training staff.
+- You don't have a large IT or training staff.
 Budgets in the IT department have been under financial pressure.
 Everyone is asked to "do more with less."

 ## Reference material
 This training is designed as a standalone experience.
 There are additional readings that can help not only with this experience but in the overall development of your service adoption skills.

-**Required:**
-Contoso company description in the introduction segment entitled "Read this Before Proceeding"

 **Recommended:**
 - Microsoft Teams Adoption Hub Guidance articles - https://aka.ms/TeamsAdoption